-From hydraulic mining to the Yuba, water has played a major role in Nevada City's history and is an important resource for our community.
+From hydraulic mining to recreation at the Yuba River, water has played a major role in Nevada City's history and is an important resource for our community.
 Nevada City is located close to the headwaters and source of our water supply in the Sierra Nevada Mountains.
 Our water seems abundant and plentiful but water conservation and efficiency are important.
 Water is a valuable resource!
 With inevitable changes in supply and demand caused by changing weather patterns and population growth it has never been more important to look at how we use and value water.

 Where does our water come from?